drshahizan/special-topic-data-engineering/project/proposal/Noctua/proposal_Noctua.md

   </tr>
    <tr>
       <td>At least 8 GB of RAM</td>
-      <td>Operating system that compatible with MOngoDB such as Windows, Linux, or macOS</td>
+      <td>Operating system that compatible with MongoDB such as Windows, Linux, or macOS</td>
     </tr>
     <tr>
       <td>At least 10 GB of free disk space</td>